 Chateau Villemaurine Vineyards, Terroir, Grapes, Winemaking

-Serving and Decanting Chateau Villemaurine with Wine and Food Pairings
+Serving Chateau Villemaurine with Wine and Food Pairings

-The Onclin family also owns Clos Larcis, which is located not far from Chateau Pavie.
+The Onclin family also owns Clos Larcis, which is located not far from Chateau Pavie and as you can guess, Chateau Larcis Ducasse.
 They also count another Bordeaux vineyard in their holdings, Chateau Branas Grand-Poujeaux, located in the Moulis appellation, which is well-placed in the Haut Medoc.

 Château Villemaurine Wine Tasting Notes